johnpeart/johnpeart.github.io/src/page/style-guide.md

     - name: "Weeknote"
       label: "Noun"
       description: |
         A note written at the end of a week.
+No space between “week” and “note”.
 Pluralised as “weeknotes”.

         See [doingweeknotes.com](http://doingweeknotes.com).
     - name: "Weeknote"